 Individual, couple, family therapy with children, adolescents and adults.
 Areas of specialization include family conflicts between parents and teens, marriage counseling, co-parenting following divorce, step-parenting, peer relationships, emotional regulation, anxiety, depression, self-mutilation/cutting and self-esteem.
 Specific training in Parent Management Training-Oregon (PMT-O Specialist); a behavior management technique for parents to utilize with children to prevent and reduce behavior issues in school age children.
 Integrated problem-centered approach.

-BMC Therapist Talks Tech Addiction on WWJ 950Birmingham Maple Clinic therapist Dan O’Neil talked with Dr. Deanna Lites of WWJ News Radio 950 about the importance of maintaining a healthy balance between “screen time” and face to face interaction.
+But Is That Suit Really You?Therapist Carrie Krawiec talked with Dr. Deanna Lites of WWJ-AM News Radio 950 about the impact colors can have on our perception of others.
 Listen to the full segment here.
-Published by: BMC on May 17, 2016.Last Revised by: Cal Lupton
+Published by: BMC on July 20, 2016.Last Revised by: Cal Lupton